BarkBarkUnyu/shock/README.md

 ### Turns and Phases

 Each game turn is the equivalent of around two seconds of real life action.
-This turn is split into four half second phases.
+This turn is split into 3 distinct phases.

+#### 1. Morale and Snap Shots

+Morale recovery attempts are made first.
+After that, figures who have LOS to a known enemy may fire a snap-shot immediately and forgo movement and actions in the remaining phases.

+Snap Shots have a penalty of -3(?) but may be done before the initiative phase and all happen simultaneously.
+If the person is in cover it will count as blind fire for -5(?).

+#### 2. Movement and Action

+Of the units remaining, who are still able to act, a chit pull activation system is implemented.
+A unit has three action points and three movement points per turn.

+#### 3. Medical and Explosives

+Once all units have finished their actions, medical checks are made for all units who require them.
+After that is complete, all explosives set to detonate, will detonate.

+Now the turn is complete, and onward to do it all over again mission end as deemed neccessary by the scenario.

 ## Setup and Initial Movements